ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 For commas not meant to be a delimiter (e.g. used within a cell), use a vertical bar "|" instead of a comma or protect the comma with matching double quotation marks around the entire value.

 Cell entries cannot contain a comma (exception listed below).
-This requirement is necessary for machine readability, as unprotected commas will disrupt the interpretation of columns and rows.
+This requirement is necessary for machine readability as unprotected commas will disrupt the interpretation of columns and rows.
 Commas in a CSV file are the delimiters and commas in the cell entries should be either replaced or protected/enclosed:
 - Use a vertical bar "|" instead of a comma
 &nbsp;&nbsp;*Example
 &nbsp;&nbsp;&nbsp;&nbsp;Doe|Jane